-Cancer incidence rates are presented for each county or county equivalent as available.
+Cancer incidence rates are presented for each county or county equivalent as available over the most recent 5-year period.
 County data are not available from Kansas and Minnesota because of state legislation and regulations which prohibit the release of county-level data to outside entities.
 Data are suppressed in accordance with the rules outlined above.